Auto Insurance and Kids Going Off To College

 Recently, one of our clients in California inquired about her daughter going off to college shortly, and wanted to know what we should do about the auto insurance; since she will not be taking her car with her to school.

 So, what are your options?
 If your child is attending school 100 miles or more away from home most carriers have an “away at school” endorsement available on the auto policy.
-This is a small discount insurance company’s will give but you may need to provide some type of proof, especially if the insurance company is already giving a good student discount of grade point average of 3.0 or better.
-A transcript of class schedule or a report card will work.
+This is a small discount insurance companies will give, but you may need to provide some type of proof, especially if the insurance company is already giving a good student discount of a grade point average of 3.0 or better.
+A transcript of the class schedule or a report card will work.

 Insurance is one of those things that if you want to get the best rates you have to have a current policy or be listed on someone else’s policy (like a parent).
-Young adults will have to show insurability and history of insurance or you’ll be placed in the non-standard insurance market for a period of 6 – 12 months.
-Typically you’ll need to switch companies after the waiting period as the non-standard company will want three years of continual insurance before qualifying for preferred companies within the same insurance company.
+Young adults will have to show insurability and a history of insurance or they’ll be placed in the non-standard insurance market for a period of 6 – 12 months.
+Typically, you’ll need to switch companies after the waiting period, as the non-standard company will want three years of continual insurance before qualifying for preferred companies within the same insurance company.

-The options are to either keep on the policy, take advantage of the “away at school” discount if qualified or drop them altogether and explain they will not be allowed to drive one of your vehicles.
+The options are to either keep on the policy, take advantage of the “away at school” discount if qualified, or drop them altogether and explain they may not drive one of your vehicles.

-For more information on dealing with children in the household, whether attending school locally or away please give us a call at: 800-459-6060 or email: firstname.lastname@example.org and to receive quotes online visit: www.InsuranceBrokersGroup.com
+For more information on dealing with children in the household, whether attending school locally or away, please call us at 800-459-6060, and to receive quotes online visit: www.InsuranceBrokersGroup.com